mandiant/capa/README.md

 Rules are yaml files that follow a certain schema.

-The top level element is a dictionary named `rule` with two required children dictionaries:
+The top-level element is a dictionary named `rule` with two required children dictionaries:
 `meta` and `features`.